EHB-MCT/assignment-1-ryanv/README.md

 - [Moving player with pygame](https://opensource.com/article/17/12/game-python-moving-player) used to move player in src > player.py
 - [Bouncing enemies off wall](https://wall-ball.readthedocs.io/en/latest/steps/step01.html) used to reverse enemy direction when they hit the wall
 - [Choose a license - MIT license](https://choosealicense.com/licenses/mit/) used to create MIT license
+- [Python programming: Docstrings](https://www.programiz.com/python-programming/docstrings) used to document functions and classes with docstrings